theQRL/docs.theqrl.org/_docs/mining/full-node.md

 #### Plan For The Future

 Make sure the computer you are using has enough power to handle the load of the mining operation.
 Low power computers do not run full nodes very well and are not recommended.

 You will also need enough storage to keep the chain as it grows in the future.
 A few hundred gig HDD/SSD to sync the chain on long term to be safe.

-* * *

 **Note**

-*If you build on a small VPS or other light weight hardware you may run into issues building the package.
+> *If you build on a small VPS or other light weight hardware you may run into issues building the package.
 Make sure you have enough *RAM* and enable *SWAP* if needed.
 Also ensure the HDD is large enough!*

-* * *

-### Minimum Hardware Requirements
+## Minimum Hardware Requirements

 * Most Linux / Unix based systems should work
 * Any x86 or x64 based processor
 * Support for AES-NI
 * Enough space for the blockchain growth.

-## Ubuntu 16.04
+## Install on Ubuntu 16.04

-### Update
+##### Update

 Update your system ensuring you have the latest packages.